 Dr. Ortega has published a variety of papers, book chapters, and multimedia programs in a broad range of topics including airway management, operating room hazards, and the history of his specialty.
 In 2006, he published the book Written in Granite and spearheaded the restoration of the Ether Monument in the Boston Public Garden.
 With the proceeds from this book, a maintenance fund was created to assure the monument’s continuing preservation.
 His most recent work includes the publication of a series of clinical procedure videos in New England Journal of Medicine and a multilingual instructional program for the World Health Organization’s Global Pulse Oximetry Project.

-- Associate Dean, Diversity & Multicultural Affairs, Boston University School of Medicine
+- Assistant Dean, Diversity & Inclusion, Boston University Chobanian & Avedisian School of Medicine

 - Universidad Nacional Pedro Henríquez Ureña (UNPHU), MD

 - Published on 5/19/2022